 It’s that time of the year again; time to prepare your taxes.
-With that, I’m doing a H & R Block review to share my experience using their platform.
-We have a professional tax advisor due to the growth of our business, but prior to that I used the H & R Block platform for many years to do our taxes.
+With that, I’m doing an H & R Block review to share my experience using their platform.
+We have a professional tax advisor due to the growth of our business, but prior to that, I used the H & R Block platform for many years to do our taxes.

 What I love most about the H & R Block platform is that if you’re just doing a straightforward 1040 EZ or 1040A then your Federal filing is free!
 If you’re taking advantage of the free Federal filing, they also charge nothing to do your State return – at every other level, they charge $36.99 for a State return.
 With that out of the way, let’s get on to the H & R Block 2019 review.